Ocotillo Wells State Recreation Area For OHV Driving

 PUMPKIN PATCH - This unique landscape is the result of wind and water continuously eroding the surface soil and revealing these globular sandstone concretions.
 Such concretions are believed to be formed by the natural cementing of sand particles to a small object such as a piece of shell, a grain of sand, or even an insect.
 Please help preserve the Pumpkin Patch and the nearby ridges where new pumpkin-size desert “pearls” are emerging.

-Overall, Ocotillo Wells State Recreation Area is the 8th most popular OHV & 4wd jeep trail of all 102 OHV routes in California.
+Overall, Ocotillo Wells State Recreation Area is the 9th most popular OHV & 4wd jeep trail of all 102 OHV routes in California.
+Several of the better ohv/4wd trails are nearby Ocotillo Wells State Recreation Area including Glamis, Corral Canyon OHV Area, Palomar Mountain Divide, Lark Canyon OHV Area, Superstition Mountain Open Area and Imperial Sand Dunes OHV Recreation Area.